velartrill/velartrill.github.io/orig/kestrel.md

 Egret doesn't even look up as she replies, frantically buckling the straps over my shoulders, chest, and legs.
 "This woman is too important for me to trust you with her. *Sparrow!"*

-'There is a *protocol,* Silverdawn--"
+"There is a *protocol,* Silverdawn--"

 "And I wish you *best of luck with it,*" Egret growls, as Sparrow, wincing, takes hold of the top of my stretcher.
 "Now get out of our way!"